uQr/cordova-docs/tutorial-test/TestAutomation-TFS2015.md

 This tutorial will not reccomend specific test frameworks for use, but instead illustrate two primary ways to run tests in TFS 2015 and pull the results into your TFS/VSO instance.
 The tutorial assumes you have already setup TFS 2015 / VSO to build your app.
 If you have **not** followed these steps already, see the [Team Foundation Services 2015 and Visual Studio Online team build tutorial](http://go.microsoft.com/fwlink/?LinkID=533771) for details.

-##Approach 1: Running Your Test Framework Directly Using Node
+##Part 1: Running Your Test Framework Directly Using Node
 At its most basic, you will need to execute the following steps to run your tests using the framework of your choice:

 1. Install the framework (if not installed globally)